centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/event-console.md

 > This new page aims to regroup all the experiences you can find in these
 > interfaces.
 >
-> These deprecated pages will be removed in the next major version of Centreon.
+> Deprecated pages will be removed in the next major version of Centreon.
 >
 > For new installations, deprecated pages are automatically hidden.
 It is
 > possible to display them by selecting the option **Use deprecated pages**